rohram04/dog/README.md

 # Rohith's Dog application [(https://dog.ro-hith.com)](https://dog.ro-hith.com)

 Welcome to my dog application.
 It allows a user to select certain dog breeds and view pictures of the selected breeds in a gallery.
-Select a breed by clicking on the a breed name in the list on the leftside of the application.
+Select a breed by clicking on the breed name in the list on the left side of the application.
 Click the selected breed name again to deselect.
 Users can also hide or show the images in the gallery by breed.
 Feel free to use the search feature to filter the list of breeds as well.
 The tech stack used for the application includes React (through create-react-app), and Tailwind CSS.
 The app is responsive and can be viewed on mobile too!
 Visit the live site hosted using [Vercel](https://vercel.com) at [https://dog.ro-hith.com](https://dog.ro-hith.com).

 ## After Cloning